 These authentic experiences ensure that no two wellness trips are ever the same, making each journey as unique as the traveler themselves.

-The Maya Boutique Hotel in Switzerland is a business success story that showcases the increasing relevance of establishments with a focus on both sustainability practices and wellness services.
+The Maya Boutique Hotel & Spa in Switzerland is a business success story that showcases the increasing relevance of establishments with a focus on both sustainability practices and wellness services.

-The hotel makes energy saving and being carbon neutral a cornerstone of its sustainable mission.
+The hotel makes being carbon neutral a cornerstone of its sustainable mission.
 It is self-sufficient in energy thanks to solar panels and a wood oven.
 The Maya Hotel produces 100% of the required heat by itself.

 The one-week program includes relaxing massages, professionally supervised fasting vacations and a full program of wellness activities: spa, yoga, walking, relaxation, etc… in the hotel´s stunning grounds.